 You may be an adult with work experience looking to get into the Army, Navy or Air Force.
-There are lots of opportunities for adults though you will need to check age restrictions for the role you want to do.
-You can check these on the forces' own careers websites.
+There are lots of opportunities for adults.
+You will need to check age restrictions for the role you want to do at:

 If you are working and have time to spare, you could join on a part-time basis in paid roles as a reserve.
 You train and serve alongside regular recruits and it can be a great way to build your skills, travel and meet new people.

 If you have been in the Army, Royal Navy or the RAF before and want to return to the forces, there are rejoiner schemes to help you pick up your career.

 Before you start an application, read information on the armed forces websites to make sure that you understand the values and standards expected of you in military life, like:

 It can take quite a long time to apply and be accepted, so make sure you understand the timescales involved.
 The process will include: